Doomflake/Portfolio/README.md

     <div class="container-fluid home">
       <a id="Home"></a>
       <div class="container-fluid">
-        <div class="col-xs-8 col-xs-offset-4 hometext"> Hello, my name is Brian, and I am a site developer.
+        <div id="welcome-section" class="col-xs-8 col-xs-offset-4 hometext"> Hello, my name is Brian, and I am a front-end site developer.
 I make it a point to give every project my full attention, and the same attention to detail regardless of project size.
         </div>
       </div>